ricardojoserf/Portswigger-Labs/22 - File upload vulnerabilities/05 - Web shell upload via obfuscated file extension.md

 ---------------------------------------------

-It is not possible to upoad PHP files:
+It is not possible to upload PHP files: